ipsamitt/hobgoblins/index.md

 Here we can see that both humidity and visibility are contributing factors towards the event.
 With high humidity and low visibiilty we can see an increase in the event rain, and with low humidity and high visibility we can see a increase in the event sun.

 ## Hypothesis Testing and Classification Methods
 We want to determine a good model that will determine what the weather event is based on variable information.
 Through our exploration of the past data, we have recognized that humidity and visibility may be good variables that can predict what the weather event will be.
 Since we will be using to data to determine a type of event, we need to use a classification method.
-For ease, we have chosen to try to determine a classification technique using linear SVM.
+Some of the options we could use as machine learning methods for classification are logistic regression, decision trees, and support vector machines (SVM).
+Both logistic regression and decision trees are more useful for binary classification.
+However, we are trying to perform a multi-class classification as each day will be assigned one of five weather options: sun, rain, snow, thunderstorm or fog.
+Therefore, we will use linear SVMs to create the most effective model.
 However, we need to determine which variable will be more useful in giving an accurate classification.
 In order to determine this, we will be performing a differene of means t-test.

 First, we need to create our models and determine how well they perform on testing and training data.
-We create split our Austin weather dataset into a training dataframe and a testing dataframe.
+We split our Austin weather dataset into a training dataframe and a testing dataframe.

 ```python